-How to embed charts in Wordpress
+How to embed visualizations in Wordpress articles

 - WordPress.com is a commercial platform that runs on a modified version of WordPress.
 WordPress.com hosts your blog or website, so you don't need to deal with installing it on a server yourself.

 Embedding charts on sites built with WordPress.org

-If you or your organization self-host Wordpress, you'll be able to embed Datawrapper charts, maps & tables with the normal embed code.
+First, you can embed Datawrapper charts, maps & tables with the normal embed code.
 So if you see the option to add HTML code to your posts, simply copy & paste the "Responsive iFrame" embed code into your site's HTML.
 Then, the interactive Datawrapper chart will appear automatically.
 (You might need an additional plugin for handling embeds.)

-Embedding charts on sites hosted on WordPress.com
+Embedding charts on WordPress.com sites

 To embed responsive Datawrapper visualizations on WordPress.com, you'll first need to install the Datawrapper oEmbed plugin.
 Please note that you need a WordPress.com Business plan or up to install plugins.